Find The Right Payments Partner

 Also, consider the kind of technical support that may be available.
 Will they take the time to understand your technical requirements?
 And will they walk your team through various features or ways to use their APIs to enhance your software’s functionality?
 All these are important considerations that can significantly impact your time-to-market and your team’s readiness to support new integrations.

-5. Relationship with a Sponsor Bank
+5. Relationship with a sponsor bank

 At a high level, the role of a sponsor bank is to ensure that the funds paid by end customers make it through to the sub-merchant and ACH payments make it through to the processor.
 They are also responsible for paying a share of the interchange fees to issuing banks and card companies (like Visa or Mastercard).